 - The Brussels regional Government announced that two additional months will be granted to pay property tax.

 More info can be found on the COVID-19 website of the Brussels Region.

 Region of Wallonia

-The regional government created an extraordinary solidarity fund of EUR 233 million to support SMEs and the self-employed enterprises affected by the coronavirus crisis (directly and indirectly, and which meet the definition of a micro-enterprise and small enterprise), through lump-sum compensation:
+No longer available: The regional government created an extraordinary solidarity fund of EUR 233 million to support SMEs and the self-employed enterprises affected by the pandemic (directly and indirectly, and which meet the definition of a micro-enterprise and small enterprise), through lump-sum compensation:

 - EUR 5,000 per company completely closed or stopped as a result of decisions adopted by the National Security Council and operating in the following industries:

 - Catering (NACE code 55)

 - Travel agency, tour operator, reservation service and related activities (NACE code 79)